 AAUW Puyallup Valley Branch supports this mission by partnering with AAUW and our local school districts to identify outstanding young women in the fields of STEM (Science, Technology, Engineering, Math) and to provide them with public recognition and reward for their achievements through the following programs:

 Teck Trek is a week-long science and math summer camp designed to develop interest, excitement, and self-confidence in middle school girls from our area who are interested in STEM: science, technology, engineering, or mathematics.
-The goal is to encourage young women to continue with STEM studies in high school and hopefully into STEM careers.
+The goal is to encourage young women to continue with STEM studies in high school and hopefully advance into STEM careers.

 High School Scholars Project gives recognition to female High School Juniors from Bonney Lake, Chief Leschi, Emerald Ridge, Fife, Orting, Puyallup, Rogers and Sumner for outstanding achievement in science, technology, engineering and mathematics.
 One will be awarded $1000 this year as the Gwen Fletcher scholarship.
 A reception held in May gives these students an opportunity to thank their mentors and families and to receive recognition from their peers and our AAUW membership.